Kriechi/git-monitor/README.md

 On each run the remote is fetched and compared to the local state.
 If anything has changed (new commits) an information line for this repository is given.

+A common activities of most developers and IT enthusiasts is a daily `apt-get update` (or similar) to check for new software package updates.
+Some even perform a `brew update` or `npm update` to always get the bleeding edge of new releases.
+Some software is only available on GitHub, Gitlab, or other git-based hosting platforms without direct integration into package manager. `git-monitor` helps you to say on top on things and get notified about new commits and changes in repositories and their branches.

 All repositories are fetched without a local checkout into `~/.git-monitor/<repo>`.